Uvacoder/uva-snippets-collection/Javascript/Functions.md

 <h4>Function Declaration/Function Expression</h4>

 A `function declaration` defines a named function.
 To create it you use the `function`keyword followed by the name of the `function`.
-When using a `function declaration` the `function`definition is `hoisted`, allowing the `function`to be used before it is defined.
+When using a `function declaration` the `function`definition is `hoisted`, allowing the `function`to be used before it is defined. `function`is the first keyword on the line.
+It has to has a name.
+It can be used before definition.

 ```javascript
 function declaration() {